Volunteers needed for the 2023 Midwest Crane Count

 Each crane count site will have a county coordinator who will assign a site and provide instructions on how to participate and report the data.
 Visit cranecount.org to view the list of county coordinators and find other useful links on how to download the data sheet and enter data.

-If your county is not currently involved in the program and you are interested in becoming a county coordinator, please contact the International Crane Foundation’s Crane Count Coordinator at 608-356-9462.
+If you are interested in becoming a county coordinator, contact the International Crane Foundation’s Crane Count Coordinator at 608-356-9462.

 Data collected will be available on the foundation’s website to study Sandhill Crane population trends and new areas where cranes are colonizing.
 The survey is also a powerful tool for creating awareness about cranes and their wetland habitats.